jeffkim1118/C-works/README.md

 # C-works

-Here are some of C++ programs that I created.
+This program counts the number of names from the names.txt that has 'K'.